samherring99/NightwingCurriculum/module_3_prompt_engineering/README.md

 #### Goals:

 - Explore advanced prompt engineering techniques such as ReAct and Chain-of-Thought
-- Explore Chain-of-Thought frameworks to create prompts that scaffold sequential thinking and reasoning processes within the model.
+- Explore Chain-of-Thought frameworks to create prompts that scaffold sequential thinking and reasoning processes within the model
-- Evaluate the impact of Chain-of-Thought techniques and tool usage with LangChain model performance and user interaction.
+- Evaluate the impact of Chain-of-Thought techniques and tool usage with LangChain model performance and user interaction

 #### Readings:
 - 📖 [Chain Of Thought](https://www.promptingguide.ai/techniques/cot)